How to use home equity to remodel your home

 • Additional debt: A home equity loan or HELOC will add to your total debt.
 This can affect your credit score and ability to qualify for additional types of credit, depending on the lender.

-• Market fluctuations: The amount of equity of you have in a property can fluctuate based on the housing market.
+• Market fluctuations: The amount of equity you have in a property can fluctuate based on the housing market.
 That can affect not only the amount you can borrow, but also the amount of value your renovations may add.

 Alternatives to using home equity for home improvements